15 Top-Rated Romantic Getaways in Wisconsin

 The waterfront beauty of Eau Claire, in western Wisconsin, gives you plenty of romantic options.
 Eau Claire, which is the French term for "clear water," sits at the junction of the Chippewa River and the Eau Claire River.
 The Chippewa River Recreation Trail has 30 miles for biking and walking if you want to indulge in the outdoors.

-You can spend a day on a self-guided sightseeing tour following the Timber Trails, which take you through Eau Claire, La Fayette, Augusta, Fall Creek, and Altoona.
+You can spend a day on a self-guided sightseeing tour following the Timber Trails, which takes you through Eau Claire, La Fayette, Augusta, Fall Creek, and Altoona.
 Or, you can stay in the area to enjoy the Chippewa Valley Museum and the Paul Bunyan Logging Camp Museum.
 You can also relax at a summer concert at the Sarge Boyd Bandshell in Owen Park.

 12. Wisconsin Dells